mrfunnyman583/Blooker/README.md

 You can install the required packages by running the following command:

-pip install -r requirements.txt (Also i added bluetooth features, as it not metioned here but if u want to use them, Just install hcitool and bluez!! also u need a device for bluetooth devices that supports lsusb! so just a little disclamier..."
+pip install -r requirements.txt (Also i added bluetooth features, as it not metioned here but if u want to use them, Just install hcitool and bluez!! also u need a device for bluetooth devices that supports lsusb! so just a little disclamier...)
 ## Usage

 Once you have installed the required packages, you can run Blooker using the following command: